 - Observational thinking

-This work is founded upon a broad range of specific creative thinking skills that enhance and enable meaningful creativity across all disciplines in education and the workplace.
+This ACTS project work has been founded upon a broad range of specific creative thinking skills that enhance and enable meaningful creativity across all disciplines in education and the workplace.
 While some of these creative thinking skills are already recognised and acknowledged through standardised testing, others are not.
-Because of this, these other skills are often overlooked in assessment practices, they are also often under-developed in primary and secondary (high school) education, leading to the current shortage of effective creativity and innovation so needed in Higher Education, society and the workplace.
+Because of this, these other skills are often overlooked in assessment practices, they are also often under-developed and poorly integrated in primary and secondary (high school) education, leading to the current shortage of effective creativity and innovation so needed in higher education, society and the workplace.

-The diplomas, developed by ACTS, will take a trans-disciplinary approach and will be designed to encourage students to think beyond the usual separate “strands” of learning and to develop their experience of interconnection and context and develop their capacity to use creative thinking across the entire curriculum.
+The qualifications take a trans-disciplinary approach and are designed to encourage students to think beyond the usual separate “strands” of learning and to develop their experience of interconnection and context.
+They will also enable and enhance the students’ capacity to use creative thinking across the entire curriculum.

-There will also be a strong independent project element where students will need to direct their own learning and take greater responsibility.
-As well as including the more traditional formal elements of education, the diplomas will encourage a degree of non-formal and informal learning to be included and recognised, in order to allow the unique talents and interests of each student to be acknowledged.
+There will also be a strong independent project element where students will need to direct their own learning and take greater responsibility for that.
+Alongside the more traditional, formal elements of education, the qualifications will enable non-formal and informal learning to be included and recognised, in order to allow the unique talents and interests of each student to be acknowledged.

-The intention is that the diplomas will be at level 2 UK (level 3 EQF), and at level 3 UK (level 4 EQF) and are designed to also meet the national curriculum requirements of each of the partner countries.
+The qualifications will be at level 2 UK (level 3 EQF), and at level 3 UK (level 4 EQF) and are designed to also meet national curriculum requirements of each of the partner countries.

-The Erasmus+ bid was extensively reviewed by the Erasmus+ programme assessors.
-They said our proposal was “a forward looking, highly strategic proposal… based on research and solid analysis with ambitious outputs”.
-Furthermore, it includes “Novel working methods to motivate students….and is a “highly credible, valid, portable alternative.”
+Erasmus+ programme assessors described this project as “a forward looking, highly strategic proposal… based on research and solid analysis with ambitious outputs”.
+Furthermore, it includes “Novel working methods to motivate students…. and is a “highly credible, valid, portable alternative.”